Largest volcanic field within the Rio Grande Rift and unusual silicic shield volcanoes

 The Taos Volcanic Field is the largest volcanic field within the Rio Grande Rift.
 It is petrologically and volcanologically diverse, including compositions from tholeiite to rhyolite, and vent morphologies from cinder cones to steep-sided domical volcanoes.
 The field covers over 7,000 km2 and shares the broad valley floor with the Rio Grande which cuts through extensive sheets of thicks lavas, the Serviellta basalts, to form the Rio Grande Gorge.
 It is bounded on the east side by the Sangre de Cristo Mountains and on the west by the Tusas Mountains.
 On the north it terminates near the Colorado border and on the south squeezes into the narrow constriction between the Taos basin and the Espanola basin.

-View across the Taos Plateau floor to the Ute Mountain volcano as send from the east base of San Antonio volcano.
+View across the Taos Plateau floor to the Ute Mountain volcano as seen from the east near the base of San Antonio volcano.
 The Sangre de Cristo Range lies in the distance behind Ute Mountain

 Ute Mountain volcano as seen in an aerial view directed to the northwest.

 Cerro de la Olla, an elongate andesitic shield volcano in the central Toas Plateau volcanic field.